 91pts Neal Martin, Vinous

-The 2016 Barrel Fermented Sauvignon Blanc, which was in 500-liter barrels and one concrete egg for nine months, has a lovely, quite complex bouquet of melted wax, crushed stone and grilled walnut scents; hints of gooseberry develop with time.
+The 2016 Barrel Fermented Sauvignon Blanc, which was in 500-litre barrels and one concrete egg for nine months, has a lovely, quite complex bouquet of melted wax, crushed stone and grilled walnut scents; hints of gooseberry develop with time.
 The palate is well balanced with crisp acidity, delivering a satisfying citric attack with plenty of salinity on the brisk finish.
 Excellent.

 Neal Martin, Vinous: